 Think about how much you are going to spend roughly; however, keep in mind prices will vary.
-Easier to install material like aluminum and vinyl will be rough $5-$9 per linear feet.
+Easier to install materials like aluminum and vinyl will be roughly $5-$9 per linear foot.
 Here is the crazy part… you could also have the same gutters installed (seamless, mind you), for $5.50 or $6.50 per foot.
 Simply use this calculator here to find out your gutter costs.

-According to Paramount Exteriors, here’s the necessary supplies to get:
+According to Paramount Exteriors, here are the necessary supplies to get:

 - Step or extension ladder, depending on the height of your roof